 The site is located at 2561 Center Street NE (tax ID 527113 (4000)).
 The property is 9.85 acres and zoned Mixed Use I (MU-I).
-Trees over 10 inches in diameter (DBH) exist on the property, requiring compliance with Section 808 (Preservation of Trees and Vegetation) of the Salem Development Code.
+Trees over 10-inches in diameter (DBH) exist on the property, requiring compliance with Section 808 (Preservation of Trees and Vegetation) of the Salem Development Code.
 Heritage trees do not exist on the property.
 The property is in Marion County.
-There are no applicable insect pest quarantines or control area orders related to this project.1

-This tree protection plan is for Phase 1/Parcel 1 of the project, focusing on the east side of the property.
-The tree protection plan will be amended with Phase 2.
+There are no applicable insect pest quarantines or control area orders related to this project.
+This tree protection plan is for Phase 2 of the project, focusing on the west side of the property.